kevinknpham/CommCommCorgis/README.md

 * server will respond with a JSON formatted String with the `action` of 'login_result' and a field `status` that will be 'success' or 'failure'.
 If it failed a `reason` field will also be included.

 if `action` is change_attribute

+_Used to change appearance of a character, such as its color.
+Currently not supported but can be modified to handle attributes like snowballs._
 * `name`: name of character
 * `attributes`: JS Object that has one or more of the following attributes and their new value
     - color: 'none' | 'red' | 'green' | 'blue'